bradleysigma/tirules/questions.md

 - Similar question for the _Ion Storm_ exploration card?
 - What happens to the _Hil Colish_ delta wormhole in the entropic scar?
 - If a player has ships in two different entropic scars, can they spend two tokens to gain both faction technologies during the status phase?
+- Can units be DEPLOY'd to an entropic scar, given that those units would be in a player's reinforcements and not inside of the entropic scar when they would resolve the DEPLOY ability?

 ## Expedition
 - What happens in the rare situation that, when Thunder's Edge is due to be placed, every system a) contains planets, b) contains a printed wormhole, c) is a supernova and/or d) is in The Fracture (more likely in a game with fewer players)?